spacetelescope/jwst/docs/jwst/source_catalog/main.rst

 | sky_bbox_ur            | Sky coordinate of the upper-right vertex of the    |
 |                        | minimal bounding box of the source                 |
 +------------------------+----------------------------------------------------+

+Note that pixel coordinates are 0 indexed, matching the Python 0-based indexing.
+That means pixel coordinate ``0`` is the center of the first pixel.

 Segmentation Map
 ^^^^^^^^^^^^^^^^